simeononsecurity/simeononsecurity.ch/.clinerules/09-hugo-shortcodes-and-partials.md

   - Internal simeononsecurity.com links → `rel="follow me"`
 - `title` — rendered as an `<h4>` in the figcaption.
 - `attr` / `attrlink` — attribution text and link in the caption.
+- `credit` — source credit for third-party image metadata.
+Pair with `attr` and `attrlink` for visible attribution.
+Credited figures omit the default site creator, copyright, and licensing claims.
+Image `contentUrl` uses the resolved `src`, independently of an optional click-through `link`.
 - `width`, `height` — pass through to the `<img>` tag.
 - `class` — CSS class on the `<figure>` element.